 What is Seagrass?

 Seagrass is an actual grass that grows in the sea or salt water.
-In many places in Vietnam, it goes more inland in some marshy waterways with salt from the ocean water.
+In many places in Vietnam, it goes more inland in some marshy waterways with salt from the ocean.

 Here are a few facts about seagrass:

-- Found in Swallow Waters – Seagrass can be found in the ocean and shallow waterways near the shore.
+- In Swallow Waters – Seagrass can be found in the ocean and shallow waterways near the shore.
 But it must have salt in the water for it to grow.

-- Found all over the world – Seagrass is found worldwide, from abundance in tropical waters as in parts of Vietnam to the water areas near the North Pole.
+- Found all over the world – Seagrass is found worldwide, from abundant in tropical waters in parts of Vietnam to the water areas near the North Pole.

-- Long Green leaves and flowers – Seagrass has long green leaves, but it also has roots, flowers, and even fruits and other seeds.
+- Long Green leaves and flowers – Seagrass has long green leaves and roots, flowers, fruits, and other seeds.
 Many of these long leaves will shoot up out of the water.
-In fact, you can tell the seagrass as it has small flowers on it.
+You can tell the seagrass as it has small flowers on it.

 - Can be confused with seaweed – Some people confuse seagrass with seaweed, but the two are very different in that the seaweed does not hold fast with roots underground, nor does the seaweed have flowers as the seagrass has.

 - There are many kinds of species – Seagrass has a variety of species.
-In fact, Vietnam alone has over 14 different species of seagrass.
+Vietnam alone has over 14 different species of seagrass.

-- Grows Abundantly in Vietnam – One place seagrass continues to grow abundantly is in Vietnam and parts of North Vietnam.
+- Grows Abundantly in Vietnam – Seagrass continues to grow abundantly in Vietnam and parts of North Vietnam.
 The seagrass there will shoot up out of the salty water beneath it so that it can be cut and dried to be used for weaving.
 These areas where the seagrass grows so abundantly is known as seagrass beds.
 Some of these seagrass beds are so large they can be seen from outer space.